 The project includes thinning in the listed land allocations to enhance the associated resource values (s.
 1.2.2.1).
 The proposed action would meet the standards and guidelines for these land allocations (LSRs are discussed in s.
 3.7.5.2; Riparian reserves are discussed in s.
-3.3.4.4; Earthflows are discussed in s.
+3.4.4.2; Earthflows are discussed in s.
 3.5.6.
 The U.S. Fish and Wildlife Service was consulted and the project was found to not likely adversely affect spotted owls (s.
 3.7.5.2).
 The Regional Interagency Ecosystem Office was consulted and the project was found to meet the standards and guidelines for Late-successional Reserves (s.
 3.7.5.4).
 The National Marine Fisheries Service was consulted for impacts to fish and riparian reserves and the project was found to not likely adversely affect listed fish species (s.
-3.3.4.6).
+3.4.6).
 The interdisciplinary team of specialists did not find any substantial impacts to adjacent old growth but found that over time, the proposed action would soften the edge between plantation and old growth (s.
 1.2, s.
 1.2.2.1, s.
 3.7.5.2, s.
 3.7.5.4).
 The analysis shows that sufficient quantities of dead and down wood would occur with the proposed action (s.
 1.6.1.2 & s.
 3.8.2.3).
-This concern is not considered a key issue because there are no substantive unresolved resource impacts.